debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 If there is no file matching then FTP is not attempted.
 If the credentials are not right then FTP attempts will time out after the period set in the config.cfg file.

-Similarly if the directory "/var/www/html/" does not exist because web server is not set up the copy of files there will simply fail.
+Similarly, if the directory "/var/www/html/" does not exist because web server is not set up the copy of files there will simply fail.

-(You can set up server with"sudo apt install nginx" then "sudo chown -R pi /var/www/html/" so the folder is writeable by the code. )
+(You can set up server with "sudo apt install nginx" then "sudo chown -R pi /var/www/html/" so the folder is writeable by the code. )

 ## Testing